mvujas/HyperAggregate/README.md

 Implementation of in-house secure aggregation protocol.

-The documentation can be accessed by opening `protocol_prototype/docs/_build/html/index.html` in the browser.
+The documentation can be accessed by opening `protocol_prototype/docs/_build/html/index.html` in browser.

 ## Installation